Murariu-Gabriel/Small-REACT-Project/NOTES.md

 - Open your folder in VScode and type npm create vite@latest in console

-- Then enter a . (dot) this will create the app i the current folder
+- Then enter a . (dot) this will create the app in the current folder

 - Then choose JavaScript or Javascript + SWC, the second one should make it faster if it doesn't work the first should be fine